AmineDjeghri/LLM-notes/Writerside/AI tools reviews/LLM Evaluation tools.md

 			- Complete data isolation
 			- Dedicated support team

-	- **Usage and Deployment**:
+	- **Usage, outputs  and Deployment**:
 		- Local : CLI, Web viewer, node package, python & js support
 		- Docker for self hosting
 		- `share` command creates a publicly accessible URL, which means anyone who knows the URL can view your results.
 If you don't want anyone to see your results, you should keep your URL secret.
 After 2 weeks, all data associated with the URL is permanently deleted.
+	    - **Export Formats**:  JSON
+	    - **Visualization Tools**: Web-based interface, CLI
     - **Type** : package
     - **Runtime**: nodejs
     - **Updates & Maintenance**: Regular updates as features are improved and expanded.